-Smelly Breath: (please look at the last paragraph under dentals)
+Smelly Breath: (please look at the last paragraph under the section titled dentals)

-Teeth (how vets are doing too many dentals these days…please read the section under dentals)
+Teeth (how vets are doing too many dentals these days…please read the section titled dentals)

 Vaccinations (why it takes a series of vaccines for your puppy to be protected; don’t go to the park until your puppy’s had its last shot at 4 months of age; don’t give Leptospirosis to dogs under 20 pounds)